 “What’s his name?”
 I ask, leaning closer.

 Pausing now and then to take in Roy’s insights, we walk on in silence as the raindrops grow steadier.
 Locals say that Mossman Gorge is at its most scenic during rainfall, when its leaves gleam and its aromas are drawn out by the downpour.
 Sure enough, as the rain filters through the treetops, the scene is lent a primordial, almost spiritual feel.

 Ancient yet alive

-Beyond food, the Kuku Yalanji have also crafted medicine, and building materials for canoes, shields, boomerangs and traditional bark shelters from the wares of the rainforest.
+Beyond food, this place has also served as a sort of pharmacy, hardware store and more.
+The Kuku Yalanji have also crafted medicine, and building materials for shields, boomerangs and traditional bark shelters from the all-natural wares of the rainforest.